 Figure 1 shows the development of refrigerants since 1835.
 In the beginning, all refrigerants were easily obtainable as they existed in nature or were already used in industrial processes.
 By the 1930s, it became obvious that there were critical safety issues involving many of these early refrigerants, including cases of fires and poisoning caused by refrigerant leaks.
 It was at this time that synthetic safety refrigerants called chlorofluorocarbons (CFCs) were invented and began to be used on a global scale.
-Development of synthetic refrigerants continued in the 1950s, when partially chlorinated refrigerants (hydrochlorofluorocarbons or HCFCs) were introduced, including R22.
+Development of synthetic refrigerants (hydrochlorofluorocarbons or HCFCs) were introduced, including R22.